gs-ts/BitfinexClient/README.md

 ### MVVM pattern with Clean architecture (as much as possible) developed with Kotlin.
 Clean architecture consists of three layers:
 - **Data**, which includes databases, clients, repositories, network
-- **Domain**, which includes entities, usecases, and interactors
+- **Domain**, which includes entities, and usecases
-- **Presentation**, which includes UI related components, such as ViewModels, Presenters, Layouts, Fragments, Activities
+- **Presentation**, which includes UI related components, such as ViewModels, Fragments, Activities

 Each layer has its own entities/models which are specific to that package.
 Mapper is used for conversion of one layer to another.